gaaiatinc/async-job-queue/README.md

 # async-job-queue
-AN asynchronous job queue for node.js
+An asynchronous job queue for node.js

+This is a place holder for the module.
+It shall be published by the end of July, 2015